actuating-lemons/bobcraft-minetest/README.md

 ## Come again?
 *Note: this is the informal, comedic version.
 Please see the license section for a more legally binding notice.*\
 I was going to license this under the Unlicense (and indeed, the seperately licensed `mods/brpdinv` is), but I remembered the people on the internet suck.\
-So instead of doing that, This is licensed under CC-BY.
-That's right, literally the only thing I ask for is credit.
+So instead of doing that, This is licensed under the MIT License.

 ## What?
 This project is also self-hosting, in that every mod here was (at-least in part, with odd exception such as `mods/mobs`) made by me.\